Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **A notable example of 3rd Gen Mining** with a mission to accelerate innovation **is Bittensor**.
 It launched in 2021 and established a decentralized network focused on improving AI by subsidizing innovation with its TAO token.
 While groundbreaking, especially in the flexibility of the validation process with its subnet system, **Bittensor faces significant challenges** that expose fundamental flaws in its design.

-A critical deficiency is the **absence of an in-protocol purchase mechanism** *for end-users to easily get access to the products and services* generated within the Bittensor ecosystem.
+A critical deficiency is the **absence of an in-protocol purchase mechanism** for end-users to easily get access to the products and services generated within the Bittensor ecosystem.
 The initial assumption that independent teams would build separate marketplaces for each subnet has not materialized, leaving a significant gap between the network's output and potential consumers.
 Miners who create the products know that and that’s why they optimize for playing the emission game rather than truly innovating.
 Additionally this lack of direct monetization creates a system where the TAO token's value relies primarily on attracting new participants (miners, validators, token investors), rather than on genuine demand for the AI services produced. **This means that the alleged innovation is subsidized by TAO token buyers and is not sustainable in the long run.**

-Furthermore, the **power dynamics within Bittensor are severely imbalanced**. *Miners and Subnet Owners are vulnerable to extortion by validators*, as validators control the distribution of token rewards.
-Within the validator group itself, the control is *skewed towards the largest players*: only top validators with substantial stakes have significant influence over subnet emissions, leading miners to prioritize these validators and effectively disenfranchise smaller validators **effectively creating an oligopoly of large validators over the whole system.**
+Furthermore, the **power dynamics within Bittensor are severely imbalanced**.
+Miners and Subnet Owners are vulnerable to extortion by validators, as validators control the distribution of token rewards.
+Within the validator group itself, the control is skewed towards the largest players: only top validators with substantial stakes have significant influence over subnet emissions, leading miners to prioritize these validators and effectively disenfranchise smaller validators **effectively creating an oligopoly of large validators over the whole system.**

-Additionally what exacerbates the fundamental *validator-miner imbalance* is:
+Additionally what exacerbates the fundamental validator-miner imbalance is:

 * that Validators are not required to pay miners for servicing their requests.
-The **lack of interaction costs** also leads to *DDoS and Sybil attacks between miners*, as there are no effective economic disincentives to prevent such malicious behavior,
+The **lack of interaction costs** also leads to DDoS and Sybil attacks between miners, as there are no effective economic disincentives to prevent such malicious behavior,
 * Validators have multiple avenues for monetization (emissions and monetizing miner’s work) while miners rely solely on emissions,
 * Validators receive similar emissions to miners while performing significantly less complex work and without directly compensating miners for their services.